Marathon at the Summer Olympics: History

+Between 1984 and 2016, the women's marathon opened the athletics events, while the men's event closed them on the last day of the Games.
+However, this rule was broken from 2020 onwards, when the men's marathon began to take place before the women's marathon.

-The Olympic records for the event are 2:06:32 hours for men, set by Samuel Wanjiru in 2008, and 2:23:07 hours for women, set by Tiki Gelana in 2012.
+The Olympic records for the event are 2:06:26 hours for men, set by Tamirat Tola in 2024, and 2:22:55 hours for women, set by Sifan Hassan in 2024.
 The men's marathon world record has been improved several times at the Olympics: in 1908, 1920, and then at successive Olympics by Abebe Bikila in 1960 and 1964.
 Abebe Bikila, Waldemar Cierpinski, and Eliud Kipchoge are the only athletes to have won two Olympic gold medals in the marathon.
 No athlete has won more than two medals of any colour.
 Ethiopia have won the most gold medals in the event, with six, while Kenya has the greatest medal total with fifteen overall.